-- The shares of these cryptocurrency and digital asset trusts and funds are not registered under the Securities Act of 1933, the Securities Exchange Act of 1934, or the Investment Company Act of 1940.
+- While some shares of ETFs that hold Bitcoin have been approved by the SEC, and are listed on regulated exchanges, some other shares of cryptocurrency and digital asset trusts and funds are not registered under the Securities Act of 1933, the Securities Exchange Act of 1934, or the Investment Company Act of 1940.
 Future regulatory decisions regarding the listing of these products could impact the ability of investors in the shares to transact in them in the future; - Additionally, there is less government supervision and regulation of these assets, which could reduce investor protections, and it may be more difficult to obtain and enforce a judgment against the issuer of these trusts and funds; - Because cryptocurrencies and digital assets trade in unregulated markets, on unregulated exchanges, there is no assurance that the pricing of underlying cryptocurrencies and digital assets held by the trusts and funds represents fair value.
 There are no assurances that the pricing mechanisms are not subject to manipulation or other factors that may result in pricing errors; - Cryptocurrency and digital asset prices have been and are expected to continue to be more volatile than traditional investments on regulated exchanges; - Cryptocurrencies are not yet widely accepted as a means of payment for goods and services at major retail and commercial outlets.
 A significant portion of cryptocurrency demand is generated by speculators and investors seeking to profit from the short-term or long-term price movements of digital assets.
-The delay or lack of wide acceptance in retail and commercial markets, or a contraction of such use, may result in increased price volatility and a reduction in cryptocurrency and digital asset prices; and - The shares of the publicly traded cryptocurrency products such as Grayscale Bitcoin Trust, Grayscale Ethereum Trust, and Bitwise 10 Crypto Index Fund (which Guild has owned for clients) are intended to reflect the net asset value (NAV) of the underlying portfolio of digital asset(s) held by each trust or fund (calculated based on the value of the digital asset(s) per share, less the expenses and liabilities of the product).
+The delay or lack of wide acceptance in retail and commercial markets, or a contraction of such use, may result in increased price volatility and a reduction in cryptocurrency and digital asset prices; and - The shares of certain publicly traded cryptocurrency products such as Grayscale Ethereum Trust, and Bitwise 10 Crypto Index Fund (which Guild has owned for clients) are intended to reflect the net asset value (NAV) of the underlying portfolio of digital asset(s) held by each trust or fund (calculated based on the value of the digital asset(s) per share, less the expenses and liabilities of the product).
 However, because these trusts and funds do not currently have redemption programs or offer the same transparency that exists with regulated mutual funds, investors cannot arbitrage price-to-NAV inefficiencies, and there can be no assurance that the share price of the trust or fund in the secondary market will reflect or effectively track the NAV of the underlying digital assets.
 The trust and fund shares trading in the secondary market can often trade at a substantial discount to, or premium over, the NAV of the assets in the trust or fund.